adastradev/data-ingestion-agent/README.md

 - ALL_CONSTRAINTS (view)
 - All tables referenced by this agent (see 'Query Preview' section below)

-When specifying the 'ORACL_ENDPOINT' value (a connection string) to your Oracle instance you may use one of the following formats:
+When specifying the 'ORACLE_ENDPOINT' value (a connection string) to your Oracle instance you may use one of the following formats:

 ```sh
 # Easy Connect Connection String